WHO WE ARE

 Safe Haven became a nonprofit corporation in March 2000, and was approved for 501(c)3 tax exemption.
 We are funded solely by donations, fundraising and grants.
 We receive assistance requests from concerned citizens, law enforcement, veterinarians, and state and federal agencies.
 Safe Haven provides trained staff and holding facilities for animals in need, at no cost—including medical care, feeding, enrichment, rehabilitation and release sites.
 When Safe Haven was founded, we cared for approximately forty animals a year.
 By 2006, we were rehabilitating several hundred orphaned and injured animals annually.

 To accommodate an increased need for placement space, Safe Haven moved in November 2006 to a 160-acre property in Imlay, Nevada .
-At that time, we changed our name to Safe Haven Rescue Zoo.
-The move to a larger facility enables us to offer permanent placement for more animals confiscated from the illegal pet trade and other critical situations in which they have been abused or neglected.
+At that time, we changed our name to Safe Haven Rescue Zoo, and in 2015 we changed our name again, to Safe Haven Wildlife Sanctuary, which better reflects our mission.
+The move to a larger facility enabled us to offer permanent placement for more animals confiscated from the illegal pet trade and other critical situations in which they have been abused or neglected.
 The issues that we addressed in Illinois are no less vital in the American West, where wildlife are threatened by habitat loss and the degradation of native ecosystems.

 Our primary goals are: